imazk/noiseremover/README.md

 <h2>Step to insall ffmpeg</h2>

-<h3>First Download ffmpeg zip folder from here<a href="https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z">Download</a></h3>
+1. First Download "ffmpeg" zip folder from here: <a href="https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z">Download</a>

-Unzip in Local disk C as ffmpeg
+2. Unzip in Local disk C as ffmpeg

-Make sure to add "C:\ffmpeg\bin" in the Environment variables
+3. Make sure to add "C:\ffmpeg\bin" in the Environment variables

-Last to varify can check version: ffmpef --version
+4. Last to varify can check version: ffmpef --version